leovan/leovan.me/content/en-resume.md

 ## Education

-- 2012.09 ~ 2015.03 **Hebei University of Technology**, M.S. in Business Management
+- 2012.09 ~ 2015.03, **Hebei University of Technology**, M.S. in Business Management
-- 2008.09 ~ 2012.07 **Hebei University of Technology**, B.S. in Information Management
+- 2008.09 ~ 2012.07, **Hebei University of Technology**, B.S. in Information Management

 ## Work Experiences

 ### Full Time

-1. 2015.03 ~ Now **JD Finance**, Algorithm Engineer
+1. 2015.03 ~ Present, **JD Finance**, Algorithm Engineer

 ### Intern

-1. 2013.11 ~ 2014.02 **Founder International Co., Ltd.**, Algorithm Engineer
+1. 2013.11 ~ 2014.02, **Founder International Co., Ltd.**, Algorithm Engineer

 ## Project Experiences

 ### Daat (Complex Network & Knowledge Graph)

-2018.04 ~ Now **JD Finance** Project Leader
+_2018.04 ~ Present, Project Leader_

-- **JD Finance Knowledge Graph Technical White Paper**：Investigate the entire Knowledge Graph technology stack, including realted models, data, evaluation reports and open source tools, and summarize the final research report.
+- **JD Finance Knowledge Graph Technical White Paper**：Investigate the entire Knowledge Graph technology stack, including related models, data, evaluation reports and open source tools, and summarize the final research report.
 - **Automatic Sensitive Information Identification**：Automatic sensitive information identification for data stored in the data warehouse, assisted with data encryption policy implementation.
 The model is constructed using the Wide & Deep network based on the meta-information of the data (e.g., table name, table comment, column name, column comment, etc.) and value-information of the data (e.g., the data values of every column).
-Build the Wide network with extracted traditional features and the Deep network with text features using Char Embeddding + CNN, and the F1-Score on test data is 95%+.
+Build the Wide network with extracted traditional features and the Deep network with text features using Char Embedding + CNN, and the F1-Score on test data is 95%+.

 ### All Seeing Eyes (Chinese Address Analytics)

-2015.03 ~ 2018.04 **JD Finance** Project Leader
+_2015.03 ~ 2018.04, Project Leader_

-- Development of **Chinese address analytics algorithms**, including: segmentataion, classification, integrity, POI identification and similarity **(accuracy 90%+)**.
+- Development of **Chinese address analytics algorithms**, including: segmentation, classification, integrity, POI identification and similarity **(accuracy 90%+)**.
 - Development of **Address Profile System** based on the basic algorithm engine.
 It increased the conversion rate of users by 30%+ in the offline payment service.
 - Development of the anti-fraud and credit model based on the Chinese address analysis system.
-The anti-fraud model identified illegal encashment orders with **200,000 yuan/day**, and more than **10 million users** were granted credit with the credit model.
+The anti-fraud model identified illegal encashment orders with **200,000 CNY/day**, and more than **10 million users** were granted credit with the credit model.
-- This project has beed awarded the **"Innovation Seed" prize** of JingYa Cup innovation competition in JD.com ranking **20 of 378**.
+- This project has beed awarded the **"Innovation Seed" prize** of JingYa Cup Innovation Competition in JD.com ranking **20 of 378**.
-- Development of **Enterprise Address Profile System** based on the basic algorithm engine which was embeeded into [**JD Enterprise Credit**](https://icredit.jd.com/).
+- Development of **Enterprise Address Profile System** based on the basic algorithm engine which was part of [**JD Enterprise Credit**](https://icredit.jd.com/).
 - Development of **Rural Finance Service Station Location Solution** base on the Address Profile System.

 ### User Behavior Analytics

-2017.10 ~ 2017.12 **JD Finance** Algorithms Engineer
+_2017.10 ~ 2017.12, Algorithms Engineer_

 - Development of a user behavior representation method named on Behavior2Vec.
 Based on hierarchical clustering and depth search, a hybrid model for identifying user abnormal behavior is proposed.
 Compared with Bag of Words and N-GRAM methods, the number of abnormal users identified is **3+ times** of traditional methods.

 ### Mortgage Loan

-2015.03 ~ 2015.10 **JD Finance** Algorithms Engineer
+_2015.03 ~ 2015.10, Algorithms Engineer_

-- Development of a hybird product life cycle identifacation model based on Bass Diffusion model, optimized time series similarity method and clustring method.
-It got an **accuracy of 95%+** when identifing the excess inventory products, which helped to make loans goods pledge decisions and calculate the loan-to-value ratio.
+- Development of a hybrid product life cycle identification model based on Bass Diffusion model, optimized time series similarity method and clustering method.
+It got an **accuracy of 95%+** when identifying the excess inventory products, which helped to make loans goods pledge decisions and calculate the loan-to-value ratio.
 - Development of product information fusion model and system with ElasticSearch which got **90%+ recognition accuracy** and provided accurate and relevant information, such as price, etc.

 ### Smart Public Security (EzMap)

-2013.11 ~ 2014.02 **Founder International Co., Ltd.** Algorithms Engineer
+_2013.11 ~ 2014.02, Algorithms Engineer_

 - Development of a series prediction algorithm based on EMD and SVR for crime analysis and time series prediction in smart city project.
-- Development of a serial crime cases identifacation algorithm based on k-Prototypes.
+- Development of a serial crime cases identification algorithm based on k-Prototypes.
 - Development of public security metadata import tools and XML based police GIS database upgrade tools.

 ## Skills